-During your time at medical school and once you become a doctor, you will be asked to keep a portfolio and to reflect on your experiences.
+During your time at Medical School, and once you become a Doctor, you’ll be asked to keep a portfolio and to reflect on your experiences.
 You will need to think back on your interactions with patients and think about what went well and where you could have improved.
 To be able to do this well requires the ability to look at the situation critically and objectively.
 You also need to be able to look at yourself, critically and objectively.
 Think ‘what can I do better?
 How can I be better?’.

-2. It enables you to not lose sight of what you are doing well
+2. It helps you see what you’re doing well

-This means that you can identify both your strengths and weaknesses.
-It also gives you the chance to show that you are willing to take action to work on your self-perceived weaknesses.
-Remember, however, that it is also important to recognise your strengths, and to keep doing what you are doing well.
+Personal insight means that you can identify both your strengths and weaknesses.
+It gives you the chance to show that you are willing to take action to work on your self-perceived weaknesses.
+Remember, however, that it’s also important to recognise your strengths, and to keep doing what you are doing well.

 Ask people who know you well what they consider to be your strengths and weaknesses and ask them to be as honest as possible.